 In addition, associate degree programs can include classes in writing, basic math, humanities, and creative arts.
 Associate degree programs typically take two years to complete.

 Getting a pharmacy technician degree may help you gain the knowledge and skills you need to become a pharmacy technician, but it is not required.

-Most employers only require certification, and some even allow for on-the-job training for pharmacy technicians with no formal training or education.
-In addition, even states that have the strictest requirements for pharmacy technicians do not require a degree.
+Most employers only require that you have your high school diploma/GED and possibly your certification, and some even allow for on-the-job training for pharmacy technicians with no formal training or education.
+In addition, even states that have the strictest requirements for pharmacy technicians do not require a college degree.